 - Using a long, blunt-end tool to gently push out each point so it is nice and sharp.
-A knitting needle or chopstick works well.
+A knitting needle, chopstick or point turner works well.
 Press flat and set the crown aside.

 - Find the 7″ high x 2¼” wide rectangle(s) you made for your stocking hook.
 Follow the step-by-step instructions below to create the finished stocking hook(s).
 Set the hook(s) aside.